betheden/hebrew-grammar/content/conjunction.rst

   "As for Abel, he brought some of the firstborn of his flock **and some
      of the fat**"

-Circumstantial
-^^^^^^^^^^^^^^

-This connects clauses/phrases that happen at the same time; it is usually translated as “while” or “when” in English.

-.. csv-table:: Example: GEN 45:14

-  "וַיִּפֹּ֛ל עַל־צַוְּארֵ֥י בִנְיָמִֽן־אָחִ֖יו וַיֵּ֑בְךְּ
-     **וּבִנְיָמִ֔ן** בָּכָ֖ה עַל־צַוָּארָֽיו׃"
-  "wayyippol 'al-tsawwere vinyamin-'ahiw wayyevk **uvinyamin** bakhah
-     'al-tsawwarayw"
-  "And-he-fell on\_neck-of Benjamin\_his-brother and-he-wept
-     **and-Benjamin** wept on\_his-neck."
-  "He hugged his brother Benjamin's neck and wept, **while Benjamin**
-     wept on his neck."

 ֹאו
 ---

-The word אוֹ is the standard alternative conjunction in Biblical Hebrew, usually translated as "or" in English.
+The word אוֹ is the standard disjunctive conjunction in Biblical Hebrew, usually translated as "or" in English.

 .. csv-table:: Example: EXO 21:32